Mortgage rates today won’t matter tomorrow. This is very important to understand so let’s look at it carefully.

 The contract is sent to the attorneys once it’s signed by the seller.
 This begins the Attorney Review process.
 No one processes a mortgage then.
 Why?
 Because it doesn’t make sense.
 Would you process a mortgage without a firm, binding contract on a house?
 Attorney Review creates that final contract.
 So you wait for Attorney Review to end.
 Next comes the home inspections.

 Figure 3 weeks of time to schedule, inspect and conclude inspection issue negotiations.
-Buyers wait until this is concluded to be sure they will still buy the house.
+Buyers wait until this is finished to be sure they will still buy the house.
 We are now 1 month past the day the contract was signed.
 This is when the mortgage really gets processed.

 Assuming you had a pre-approval, some work has already been done.
 Consequently it only takes a few more weeks to get the mortgage commitment.
 All of this totals 7 weeks.
 Because almost all mortgages do not allow rates to be locked in without a commitment, you can’t do this for 7 weeks.